 A muscle strain is an injury to the muscle belly, often known as a 'pulled muscle'.
 It can happen in any muscle when it's overstretched or torn.
-This usually occurs as a result of fatigue, overuse, or explosive movements such as kicking a ball.
+This usually occurs because of fatigue, overuse, or explosive movements such as kicking a ball.
 They are most common in the calf, hamstring and lower back.